bronzdoc/orbi/README.md

 this command will generate the file structure defined in your plan definition.

-If your plan templates happen to have variables, you can pass arguments to those variables with the `--vars` flag, i.e
+If your plan templates happen to have variables, you can pass arguments to those variables with the `--vars` flag.

+e.g:

 in `.orbi/plans/tiesto/templates/file_a`